 This is a private tour and the departure date can be any day.

 Upon arrival at The Istanbul International Airport, you will be met and transferred to your hotel in Sultanahmet.
-Dinner and overnight in Istanbul.
+Overnight in Istanbul.

 On our last day in Istanbul, we check out after a leisurely breakfast and take a short drive to the shores of the Bosphorus to visit the Dolmabahce Palace.
 Overlooking the Bosphorus, its beauty is incomparable with 14 tons of pure gold used for its interior decoration, its priceless paintings, furniture, and a rich collection of Bohemian crystal in addition to its famous Harem section.
-Then we get on board at Kabatas Pier for a 2 hour private cruise of the Bosphorus.
-After lunch at a local restaurant, we are transferred to Istanbul Airport for the 17:40 flight to Nevsehir, then we take an hour’s transfer to our hotel in Cappadocia.
-Dinner and overnight in Cappadocia.
+We will continue for a leisure cruise on the Bosphorus on a local ferry, having an opportunity to admire the palaces, Ottoman yalis (wooden Bosphorus seaside mansions), the Bosphorus bridge, fortresses, among others.
+After lunch at a local restaurant, we are transferred to Istanbul Airport for the early evening flight to Nevsehir, then we take an hour’s transfer to our hotel in Cappadocia.
+Overnight in Cappadocia.

 We transfer you to Cappadocia Airport for the flight to Izmir.
 Another transfer from Izmir Airport to your hotel in Kusadasi.
 Rest of the day on your own.
-Dinner and overnight in Kusadasi.
+Overnight in Kusadasi.

 Today, we drive to Pamukkale giving an en route visit to Aphrodisias, which was the city dedicated to the cult of Aphrodite.
 As we visit the Sculptor"s Museum in Aphrodisias, we have lunch at a local restaurant.
 We visit Hierapolis in the afternoon, then stroll over the calcareous terraces of Pamukkale.
 After this, we turn back to our hotel.
-Dinner and overnight in Kusadasi.
+Overnight in Kusadasi.

 Transfer to Izmir Airport to board the flight to Istanbul that gives best connection to your international flight out of Istanbul.